palantir/aip-sdk/docs/introduction.md

 }
 ```

-## Advertise the INFER capability and expected image format
+## Advertise the correct capability and expected image format
 AIP processors are designed to be very versatile in functionality.
 They may be built to perform numerous augmentations or modifications to an incoming video frame.
 Currently, AIP primarily supports the following capabilities, in this order of importance:
 * Inference
     * Example: Running a model on the video frame or it's metadata, for classification, object detection, semantic segmentation and so on.